impy-project/chromo/README.md

     cd impy
     pip install -v -e .

 This takes a while.
-The command `pip install -v -e .` installs the package in editable mode (for developing the Python layer) and with verbose output, so that you can watch the compilation happening during installation.
+The command `pip install -v -e .` installs the package in editable mode (for developing the Python layer) and with verbose output, so that you can watch the compilation happening.
 Warnings can be ignored, but watch out for errors.

+To run the tests or try the examples, it is convenient use this modified `pip install` instead:

+    pip install -v -e .'[test,examples]'

+This installs impy and additional optional Python packages to run tests and examples.

 If installation from source fails, please look into the subsection below which explains how to install in impy in a verified docker environment.
 The docker environment has a properly set up environment verified by us, so that the installation is guaranteed to succeed.

-### From source in docker
+### From source in Docker

 This guide works on Linux and OSX.
-You need a running docker server.
-Please google how to set up docker on your machine.
+You need a running Docker server.
+Please google how to set up Docker on your machine.

     # download impy
     git clone --recursive https://github.com/impy-project/impy